CurrentMediaCreative/TKOToyCo-Loyalty-Program/memory-bank/projectbrief.md

    - Seamless integration with Shopify for online purchases
    - Integration with POS Binder for in-store transactions
+   - Desktop application for in-store customer lookup and loyalty information
    - Email notification system for rewards and tier changes

 6. **Admin Dashboard**